ProgrammableEric/web_development_learning_tracker/React_note.md

 const { email,title } = obj;
 ```

-#### Design pattern
+#### Programming Pattern
+-  **Three design patterns:**
+    - Stateful parent passing information to a stateless, child component.
+   -  Stateless child component update the state of the parent component. ( by passing and calling the event handler )
+   - Child components update sibling components

 - A component should never update its own `this.props`.
 - **A React component should use  `props`  to store information that can be changed, but can only be changed by a  _different_  component.**
 - **A React component should use  `state`  to store information that the component itself can change.**
-- **Two design patterns:** Stateful parent passing information to a stateless, child component. / Stateless child component update the state of the parent component. ( by passing and calling the event handler )
 - Passing handler methods: Do it without `()`.
 Passing method with `()` means to actually **calling** it.
 However, in dealing with handler methods we only need to pass the method as a parameter/object.
 ~~~javascript
 // Parent.js